smiracle/interview-questions/README.md

 Uses the shell and the jq library to generate readme files based on JSON data for the purposes of cataloging and studying interview questions.

+Requires python and prettier to be installed globally and the jq executable (included).

+Format the json file with `node format_code_blocks.js`

+Then run the readme generation script `./generate-readme.sh`